gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/shortcuts.md

 	- Combine with Shift key will turn by 90 degrees, Android touch not available.
 - S: Turn by a full 180 degrees, Android touch not available.
 - F: Checks direction.
-- C: Checks coordinates.
-	- On Android, swipe down with 3 fingers.
 - Spacebar: Jumps.
 	- On Android, swipe down with 2 fingers.
 - Arrow keys: Move around the map.
 Holding down one of them will move continuously to that direction.